NHRC issues notices to Bihar, TN govts on alleged abuse of orphaned children | Law-Order

 - India

-The National Human Rights Commission (NHRC) has issued notices to the governments of Bihar and Tamil Nadu over the alleged abuse of 12 orphaned children in a madrassa in the southern state.
+The National Human Rights Commission (NHRC) has issued notices to the governments of Bihar and Tamil Nadu over the alleged abuse of 12 orphans in a madrassa in the southern state.

 The commission has issued notices to the chief secretaries of Tamil Nadu and Bihar and the Chennai police commissioner calling for a detailed report in the matter within four weeks.

 The media report published on December 1 claimed that police had got information through the '1098' helpline that some children are being subjected to harassment and physical abuse in a madrassa at Ponniammanmedu near Madhavaram in Chennai, the NHRC said.
-It was reported that a criminal case has been registered under relevant sections of the Indian Penal Coder and the accused, who belong to Bihar, have been arrested, it said.
-It is further mentioned that in the presence of a Child Welfare Officer, the children were taken by police to a government children's hospital and later, they were shifted to a home, the commission said.
+It was reported that a criminal case has been registered under relevant sections of the Indian Penal Code and the accused, who belong to Bihar, have been arrested, it said.
+It is further mentioned that in the presence of a Child Welfare Officer, the children were taken by police to a government children's hospital and later shifted to a home, the Commission said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)